assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft1.md

 Note, the server must read M1 before sending M2 since M2 depends on the contents of M1.

     **** M2 ****

     1   Header.
         Message type and flags.

-    32  ServerEncKey, OPT.
+    32  ServerEncKey.
         The public ephemeral encryption key of the server.
+        32 zero-value bytes are sent in case of an error.

     **** M2/Header ****

     4b  MessageType.
         Four bits that encodes an integer in range 0-15.
         The integer value is 2 for this message.

-    1b  ServerEncKeyIncluded.
-        Set to 1 when ServerEncKey is included in the message.

-    1b  ResumeSupported.
-        Set to 1 if the server implementation supports resume tickets.

     1b  NoSuchServer.
-        Set to 1 if ServerSigKey was included in M1 but a server with such a public signature key does not exist at the end-point.
+        Set to 1 if ServerSigKey was included in M1 but a server with such a public signature key does not exist at this end-point.

-    1b  BadTicket.
-        Set to 1 if Ticket was included in M1 but the ticket is not valid for some reason (bad format, expired, already used).
+        Note, when this happens, the client MUST ignore ServerEncKey.
+        The server SHOULD send zero-valued bytes in ServerEncKey if this condition happens.

+    3b  Zero.
+        Bits set to zero.

-If the NoSuchServer condition occurs, ServerEncKey MUST NOT be included in the message.
-When it happens the client and the server should consider the session closed once M2 has been sent.
+If the NoSuchServer condition occurs, the client and the server should consider the session closed once M2 has been sent.

     **** M3 ****

     This message is encrypted.
 It is sent within the body of EncryptedMessage (EncryptedMessage/Body).

     1   Header.
         Message type and flags.

     32  ServerSigKey, OPT.
         The server's public signature key.
 MUST NOT be included if client sent it in Message M1.

     64  Signature1
         The signature of ServerEncKey+ClientEncKey concatenated.

     **** M3/Header ****

     4b  MessageType.
         Four bits that encodes an integer in range 0-15.
         The integer value is 3 for this message.

     1b  ServerSigKeyIncluded.
         Set to 1 if ServerSigKey is included in the message.

     3b  Zero.
         Bits set to 0.